 How to Apply

-- Apply Online: Create an account with a username and password and complete the Graduate School of Counseling application online here.
+- Apply Online: Create an account with a username and password and complete the Graduate School of Counseling online application.
 Submitting the online application will require a $40 non-refundable application fee.

 - Official (Unopened) Transcripts: Order official transcripts from every regionally accredited college or university where you completed even a single course.
 Official transcripts may be sent to email@example.com or via mail to the address below: